Star Trek and Its Influence on Space Exploration and the World!

 There is a polarizing filter for each of the LCD molecules.
 This combination of a crystal and filter is called a pixel – a liquid crystal cell.
 (The actual components and how the components react within these cells are beyond the scope of this article).

-By rotating the filter one way or another regulates the amount of light that will be released.
-Another way of putting it is the rotation of the filter controls the intensity of the light; thus, the filter can make the pixels very bright, not too bright, or have no brightness at all (blackness), depending upon how much the filter is rotated either way.
+Rotating the filter regulates the amount of light that will be released.
+Another way of putting it is that the rotation of the filter controls the intensity of the light; thus, the filter can make the pixels very bright, not too bright, or have no brightness at all (blackness), depending upon how much the filter is rotated either way.

 Close up view of pixels in an image of an eye.